Shoe Carnival, Inc. (SCVL) CEO Cliff Sifford on Q1 2020 Results - Earnings Call Transcript

 Mark Worden

 Of last year's that is.
 Q1.
 If you look at all of fiscal 2019, e-commerce exceeded 8% of company revenue for the first time.
 If you remember, I've shared that in the last quarterly call.
-So, okay, as we talk about having over 500% growth during our fiscal May and having over 75% of our fleet open; this has far exceeded our expectations of how consumers have responded to our CRM, to our marketing investment, to the assortment.
+As we talk about having over 500% growth during our fiscal May and having over 75% of our fleet open, this has far exceeded our expectations of how consumers have responded to our CRM, to our marketing investment, to the assortment.
 And we couldn't be more pleased.

-Like I said in the prepared remarks, we do foresee that percent to slow down as all of our store fleet opens up and consumers', shopping behavior reverts back to something more normal.
+Like I said in the prepared remarks, we do foresee that percent to slow down as all of our store fleet opens up and consumers' shopping behavior reverts back to something more normal.
 But our -- but we are very confident that our e-commerce business has -- leads years ahead of our strategic plan and certainly represents a much larger portion of our business on a go-forward basis.

 Sam Poser

-I mean -- I mean I assume you think that in sort of on a normalized basis after this event on an annual – 8 based last year you're probably thinking I would think like 10% to 12% sort of normal -- making up for this new normal and the jump-start that your e-commerce got this quarter.
+I mean -- I mean I assume you think that in sort of on a normalized basis after this event on an annual [we’re at] [ph] 8 last year, you're probably thinking I would think like 10% to 12% sort of normal -- making up for this new normal and the jump-start that your e-commerce got this quarter.
 Would that be like a fair way to think about where your head's at for this year on whatever that number is going to be?

 I mean for instance if last year -- if this had happened the year before last and last year where you did 8% that number likely be in the 10% to 12%.
 I assume that's where you're thinking.